wp-plugins/wordpress-feed-statistics/readme.txt

 Tags: rss, statistics, feeds, newsfeed, stats
 Requires at least: 3.2
 Tested up to: 3.4.2
-Stable tag: 1.5
+Stable tag: 2.0

 Compiles statistics about who is reading your blog via a feed reader and what posts they're reading.

 == Description ==

-Feed Statistics is a plugin for Wordpress blogs that tracks statistics for your RSS/Atom feeds, including the number of subscribers, which feed readers they're using, which posts they're viewing and which links they're clicking on.
+Feed Statistics is a plugin that tracks statistics for your RSS/Atom feeds, including the number of subscribers, which feed readers they're using, which posts they're viewing and which links they're clicking on.

 You have two ways to display your subscriber count.
 You can either add the following code to your theme (in your sidebar, for example):